42core-team/monorepo/wiki/documentation/my_first_core_bot.md

 - Can you figure out why some units move faster than others?
 When do units move?
 - Watch the game run through entirely once & enjoy seeing your team be killed by the noob default opponent. 😂

+The program we will be writing will not avoid action failures.
+You'll have to figure out how to avoid those yourself.

 ---

 ## The default program